Americans at Home

 The arc of the Great American Dream since the Second World War

 .........a project by

-This artist was awarded an Ohio Arts Council Individual Excellence Award for 2015
+This artist was awarded an Ohio Arts Council Individual Excellence Award for 2015 and 2017

 Lustron Corporation manufactured porcelain baked enamel coated, all steel houses between 1948 and 1950 in Columbus OH.
 Virtually everything, exterior, roof, interior walls, cabinets and ceilings were made out of the stuff.
 The house was shipped to site on a specially designed trailer and assembled by local contractors.

 Lustron Homes are among the most successful examples of the Modernist ideal of using industrial techniques to create affordable housing.